ramonbenavidesb98/gold-membership-prediction/README.md

 -Please ensure that you have these packages installed before running the code.

--The dataset used for this analysis can be found at Superstore Dataset
+-The dataset used for this analysis can be found at https://www.kaggle.com/datasets/ahsan81/superstore-marketing-campaign-dataset

 -Install the required packages as mentioned above by running install.packages("package_name") in the R console.